EvilSquirrelGuy/NamecardTools/README_pl.md

 ## Lokalizowanie

-## Localisation

-This project supports different UI languages.
-I've added a couple as an example, but if you notice an issue with one of my translations or would like to contribute by translating the UI to your own language, do the following.

 UI tego projektu jest dostępne w różnych językach.
 Dodałem parę jako przykład, ale jeżeli zauważycie problem z jedym z moich tłumaczeń, albo byście chcieli wesprzeć rozwój projeku poprzez tłumaczenie UI na swój język, zróbcie następujące rzeczy.